214 Dulles Hall, 230 West 17th Avenue, Columbus, OH, 43210

 Dr. Mansoor is a lifetime member of the Council on Foreign Relations, the Veterans of Foreign Wars, the American Legion, Phi Kappa Phi, and Phi Alpha Theta.
 His research interests include modern U.S. military history, World War II, the Iraq War, and counterinsurgency warfare.

-"O-H-I-O!" on the Big 10 network, which ran on Tuesday, Feb.
-22. It showcases the military history program at Ohio State and Dr. Mansoor's role in it.
+The video below, "Military Conflict and its Role in Human History", "O-H-I-O!" on the Big 10 network, ran on Tuesday, Feb.
+22, 2011.
+It showcases the military history program at Ohio State and Dr. Mansoor's role in it.
+(Video courtesy of WOSU Public Media.)